momentum-mod/docs/content/docs/shaders/parallax_corrected_cubemaps.md

 ---
-title: Parallax-Corrected Cubemaps
+categories:
+  - shader
 permalink: /shader/parallax-corrected-cubemaps/
-category: shader
 tags:
   - mapping
-toc: true
-toc_sticky: true
 ---

+# Parallax-Corrected Cubemaps

 ![Cubemap Guide](/assets/images/guide_headers/guide_parallax_cubemaps.jpg)

 This page covers Momentum's implementation of Parallax-Corrected Cubemaps, created with a combination of custom entities and materials.

 > Thanks to Brian Charles for his work on this feature.
 > More technical information can be found on the [Valve Developer Wiki Page](https://developer.valvesoftware.com/wiki/Parallax_Corrected_Cubemaps).

 ## Prerequisites

 To make use of this page, you should:

 - Be proficient in using the Hammer Editor
 - Have the `momentum.fgd` in your Hammer configuration
 - Know how to use the developer console

 ## Components of a Parallax-Corrected Cubemap

 In Hammer, Parallax-Corrected Cubemaps need two entities to function correctly:

 - A trigger brush tied to a `parallax_obb` entity - must be named
 - An `env_cubemap` with "Cubemap Bounds" set to the name of the `parallax_obb`